-- In a pan, turn the heat to medium and add 1/2 Tbsp vegetable oil, minced garlic, and cut onion.
-Cook until the onion get's softer and clear color.
+- In a pan, turn the heat to medium and add a thin layer of vegetable oil, minced garlic, and cut onion.
+Cook until the onion gets softer and clear in color.

-- Move the onion side of the pan and add ground meat to cook.
-After the ground meat cooked well, mix with onion.
+- Move the onion to the side of the pan and add ground meat to cook.
+After the ground meat is cooked well, mix with onion.

 - Add pasta sauce, bouillon, black pepper, and salt.
 Mix everything.
 Meat sauce is done!

 - Prepare a baking dish, then add the cooked rice first, then white sauce on top.
-Add meat sauce in the middle, then add cheese on top of the meat cheese.
+Add meat sauce in the middle, then add a thin layer of Mexican cheese on top of the tomato sauce.